Bmitch44/Reviews-App-Team_Project/meeting_notes.md

 - Update the current dashboard method to be able to pass the topic list to the template so that they can be used inside the template.
 - Register method needs to be updated to check if the user is attempting to register with a username and email that is already in the database.
 - Create verify database method for object mapper.

+## Nov 20, 2023
+**Recorded by:** Mayesha Jashim
+**Notes submiited on:** Nov 20, 2023
+**SCRUM Master:** Brady Mitchelmore
+**Venue:** Class (EN2040) and Discord
+**Source:** None
+**Time:**  1 - 1:30
+**Attendance:** Snelgrove,Martha, Jashim,Mayesha, Mitchelmore,Brady, Cribb,Cody (**absent** Chaudhary,Vansh)

+## Agenda
+-  discussion of changes to process and architecture documents for sprint 3
+-  discussion of alternative architecture document.

+## Agenda Items
+- **new pull request deadline - December 6th** (Due to extension for the deadline)
+    - implement all the features we decided on
+    - enhance our codes till we are satisfactory
+- We decided to work on the alternatives architecture after pull request deadline
+- Each member must complete atleast one new task before Tuesday
+- Meeting on 28th Nov, Tuesday will be used for code reviews.
+    - Each members presents their code.
+    - Team members makes notes on code functionality
+    - Suggestions and advices to make it better

+## Scrum Notes
+- CSS is assigned to Martha and Mayesha
+- Code review meeting on Nov 28
+- Implement Alternative Architecture (Microservices Architecture)